February 10, 2021 | Mark Paradies

 Admiral Rickover and Conservative Decision Making

-We have previously detailed how Admiral Rickover developed the first high-reliability organization is our series of articles summarized in Stopping the Normalization of Deviation with the Normalization of Excellence – How Admiral Rickover Did It.
-Conservative Decision Making was a key part of his philosophy.
-But he didn’t call it Conservative Decision Making.
-He called it Facing the Facts.
-We wrote about Facing the Facts at this link:
+We have previously detailed how Admiral Rickover developed the first high-reliability organization in our series of articles summarized in Stopping the Normalization of Deviation with the Normalization of Excellence – How Admiral Rickover Did It.

 Rickover described Facing the Facts as: